DesModder/DesModder/docs/DEVELOPMENT.md

 First follow the instructions above in "Setup Environment".

 1. You will want the Prettier and Typescript packages installed for your editor.
    - VS Code comes bundled with Typescript support.
-Its Prettier extension is called "Prettier - Code Formatter," and I suggest the settings
+   - VS Code should automatically suggest installing the Prettier extension.
+If not, its Prettier extension is called [`Prettier - Code Formatter`](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode), and I suggest the settings
      ```json
      "editor.formatOnSave": true,
      "editor.defaultFormatter": "esbenp.prettier-vscode"